 During the National Team Championships, USA Baseball will host optional testing days for teams in each age division.
 Testing Day provides an opportunity for players to showcase their skills and gain consideration for the 15U National Team Program, the 13U/14U Athlete Development Program, and the 16U/17U National Team Development Program.
-Testing days will take place at the Peoria Sports Complex (Padres/Mariners) the day before tournament play begins.
+Testing days will take place at the Peoria Sports Complex (Mariners Quad) the day before tournament play begins.
+Click on each date to view the full results from each testing day.
 The dates and assigned quads for each age division are listed below:

 View the event schedules for every age division: